kateschulz/ANLY-502/README.md

 * [qry_subreddit_body.ipynb](https://github.com/gu-anly502/spring2019-miniproject-kateschulz/blob/master/qry_subreddit_body.ipynb)
 * [K-means.ipynb](https://github.com/gu-anly502/spring2019-miniproject-kateschulz/blob/master/K-means.ipynb)

-*qry_subreddit_scores.ipynb* queried the full dataset and computed the average score for each subreddit.
+[qry_subreddit_scores.ipynb](https://github.com/gu-anly502/spring2019-miniproject-kateschulz/blob/master/qry_subreddit_scores.ipynb) queried the full dataset and computed the average score for each subreddit.
 The results of this query are in *subreddit_score.csv*.

-*qry_subreddit_body.ipynb* queried the full dataset and took each distinct subreddit and the first comment associated with it.
+[qry_subreddit_body.ipynb](https://github.com/gu-anly502/spring2019-miniproject-kateschulz/blob/master/qry_subreddit_body.ipynb)queried the full dataset and took each distinct subreddit and the first comment associated with it.
 The results of this query are in *subreddit_bodies.csv*

-*K-means.ipynb* used the results of the previous queries and joined them together.
+[K-means.ipynb](https://github.com/gu-anly502/spring2019-miniproject-kateschulz/blob/master/K-means.ipynb) used the results of the previous queries and joined them together.
 In this case, I chose K = 10 for clustering the top 1,000 subreddits.

 # Methodology